vtog/labGuides/source/ocp/lso-odf-quick-start.rst

       oc get sc

-   .. attention:: Do NOT attempt the next step unless you see the newly created
+   .. attention:: Do NOT attempt the next step until you see the newly created
       storage class.

    .. image:: images/ocgetsc.png